Diamondbacks of New England

-When I joined Don, Sue and their team on their census expedition in June, we found several nests and lots of adult turtles.
-When Lewis locates a nest—and he encourages the public to alert him if they see a recently dug nest (see below)—he often relocates the eggs to a safer location and surrounds the site with a wire-mesh basket to keep out predators.
-“We estimate that 95 out of 100 turtle nests are depredated by animals, mainly foxes, skunks, raccoons and opossums,” he says.
+When I joined Don, Sue, and their team on their census expedition in June, we found several nests and lots of adult turtles.
+Lewis often relocated the eggs to a safer location and surrounded the site with a wire-mesh basket to keep out predators.
+“We estimate that 95 out of 100 turtle nests are depredated by animals, mainly foxes, skunks, raccoons and opossums,” he told me.

 Where They Nest

 Like many turtles, diamondbacks nest in the same areas where they were hatched.
-They like to nest next to the marsh, in sandy soil that’s nice and loose, good for digging.
+They like to nest next to the marsh, in loose, sandy soil.
 When the female locates a suitable site, she scoops out a small hole about the size and shape of an inverted lightbulb, into which she deposits 12 to 13 pinkish, leathery eggs, each the size of a large olive.
 She then covers the nest, smoothing the surface to blend in with the surrounding soil.
 “Once the sun dries the sand, you’d never know there was a nest there,” says Lewis.
 “A terrapin nest is very hard to spot.
 It fact, it took us almost 20 years to learn what to look for.”

-The enclosures that Lewis and his team use to protect the eggs also protect the baby turtles once they hatch, which is usually between late August and mid-October.
-They leave the nest in daylight (“they need the sun to get their motors going,” says Lewis), crawling one at a time through a hole about the size of a quarter.
+The turtles hatch between late August and mid-October.
+They leave the nest in daylight, crawling one at a time through a hole about the size of a quarter.
 “It’s like the scene in ‘The Great Escape’, when the prisoners are darting out of the tunnel one at a time,” says Lewis.
 “The hole is just big enough for them to squiggle through.
 After they’re all out, the nest cavity collapses and looks like the surrounding sand.
 That’s why empty nests are hardly ever found.”

-The researchers check the nest sites daily through late summer and into the fall, so that they can give the hatchlings a protected head start to the marsh.
-Even with all this help, it’s estimated that only 1 in 250 turtles reaches adulthood, which takes 8 or 9 years.
+Even with the help of humans to protect the hatchlings and get them to the water, it’s estimated that only one in 250 turtles reaches adulthood, which takes eight or nine years.
 “Just about everything eats them,” Lewis says, rattling off a list of predators that includes herons, gulls, blackbirds, bluefish and striped bass.
 “I imagine they must be something like potato chips—salty and crunchy.”

 The good news is that once the turtles reach “hockey puck” size, they have almost no natural predators, largely due to their hard shells and ability to blend in with their marshy surroundings.
-Only humans pose a lethal threat, by drowning them in underwater traps or running them over when they come ashore to nest.
+Only humans pose a lethal threat to adult diamondbacks, by inadvertently drowning them in underwater traps or running them over when they come ashore to nest.